ibm-cloud-docs/vpc/about-attestation.md

 ## The attestation document
 {: #attestation_doc}

-The attestation document is available at `/var/hyperprotect/se-checksums.txt`, within the IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_short}} instance.
+The attestation document is available at `/var/hyperprotect/se-checksums.txt`, within the {{site.data.keyword.hpvs}} for VPC instance.
 The other related files are also located in the same directory.

 The following information is available at the `/var/hyperprotect/` directory:
 ```sh